rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 ### Challenges

 Initially, the main trouble was to define the scope of "what to work on" for the hackathon.
 The first approach was the development of zero-knowledge proofs on the FPGA, however open source code (ex.
 [1](https://github.com/ZcashFoundation/zcash-fpga), [2](https://github.com/MinaProtocol/mina)) was hard to understand and difficult to decode towards a working prototype.

 Afterward, another project related to blockchain arose on the developer's radar: [nucypher TFHE](https://github.com/nucypher/nufhe).
 Even though the code did not compile and was not testable, it provided the insights to deploy an FHE system onto the FPGA.

 Fortunately, the TFHE repository bases its code in C/C++.
 Thanks to Vitis HLS, as a developer tool to translate code to hardware, it was possible to transfer FFT functions to a kernel that executes on the Varium C1100.
-This achievement was possible within a three month period.
-The main challenge was to test differences between software - hardware emulation, which behaved diffently when using static variables, a challenge of two weeks debugging.
+This achievement was possible within three months.
+The main challenge was to test differences between software-hardware emulation, which behaved differently when using static variables, a challenge of two weeks debugging.

 Thanks to Hackster and Xilinx's support, this project deployed its bitstream in physical hardware and even a docker container.
 This step is critical in any hardware development.
 For example, software and hardware emulations compiled the kernels.
 However, when creating the xclbin to the Varium C1100, it could not compile because of library restrictions.
 Nevertheless, after many other challenges, the project reached a deliverable stage.

 ### Conclusion

 This project is a precursor to the full deployment of TFHE circuits on reconfigurable hardware.
-The execution of FFT/polynomial operations only scratches the surface of the potential this line of research has for private computations in the cloud and public blockchains.
+The execution of FFT/polynomial operations only scratches the surface of the potential this line of research has for private computations in the cloud and specially public blockchains.

-Even though the initial results might not be impressive, the fact that Vitis HLS simplified code translation from a dynamic memory to a static-length circuit environment within the time constraints of this hackathon is an achievement in itself.
+Even though the initial results require further improvements, the fact that Vitis HLS simplified code translation from a dynamic memory to a static-length circuit environment within the time constraints of this hackathon is an achievement in itself.

-Despite Vitis' excellent support for software/hardware emulation, tests on real hardware are fundamental to align the project's objectives and its execution.
+Despite Vitis support for software/hardware emulation, tests on real hardware are fundamental to align the project's objectives and its execution.

 ### Future work